rwlink3z8/hpp2/README.md

 ### Data Visualization
 - have fun and frustration with this
 ### User interface
+- look at django vs flask for better sql integration
 - Updating client side scripts for better UI - for example replace JS with JQUERY
+- look at agent descriptions for buzzwords for NLP